-Since 10 December 2010, Law No. 20,471 is in force, which, among other things, allows the operation of the infrastructure supplier companies by modifying the concept of ITS in the GTL, including within such concept those concessionaries who only provide physical infrastructure for telecommunications services.
+Since 10 December 2010 Law No. 20,478 has been in force, which, among other things, allows the operation of infrastructure supplier companies by modifying the concept of ITS in the GTL, including within this concept those concessionaries who only provide physical infrastructure for telecoms services.
 This new law also simplifies the required procedure for modifying the relevant concessions regarding this type of service.
-Please note that the requirements for obtaining, installing, operating and exploiting such types of concession will be established by a special regulation to be issued by the MTT, which is still pending.
+The requirements for obtaining, installing, operating and exploiting such types of concession are established in a special regulation issued by the MTT by means of Supreme Decree No. 99, in force from 6 July 2012.